 Solving cold cases

 One particular law enforcement agency where this is already being applied is Arizona’s Scottsdale Police Department.
 Data about juveniles has helped them deal with youth in their communities.
-The insights provided by data analytics allowed them to create and implement a pre-arrest and court record diversion program, allowing vulnerable youth to be rescued instead of apprehended.
+The insights provided by data analytics allowed them to create and implement a pre-arrest and court record diversion program, allowing vulnerable children to be rescued instead of apprehended.
 They are then rehabilitated and released without any marks on their public records, allowing them to move on to become productive adults without having the stigma of their past mistakes haunt them.